 For bus rides from Phnom Penh, click here.

-The airport is located at about 20 minutes drive from the city (no more than $10 USD by tuk tuk) and connects it with various destinations in South East Asia, including Bangkok.
+The airport is located at about 20 minutes drive from the city and has flights to various destinations in South East Asia, including Bangkok.
 Entry to Cambodia requires a visa that can either be obtained on arrival (but scams are very frequent – they even tried to scam me at the border) or via trusted online agencies such as iVisa.

 Further readings about South East Asia